Healing after narcissistic abuse.

 Narcissists put you into a trance.
 Leaving you with learned helplessness.
 Reliant upon the narcissist for everything and the narcissist having full control over you.
 You become completely dependent on them and lose all your self-identity.

 You might be left, depressed with anxiety or CPTSD.

-All relationships require give and take.
-With a narcissist, you give it your all, whilst they slowly take everything from you.
+All relationships require that give and take.
+With a narcissist, you give it your all, while they slowly take everything from you.

-Ban, block and cut them out if you have children grey rock.
+2. Ban, block and cut toxic people from your life.
+If you have children, grey rock.

-No contact and no response is far from easy at first, you may slip from time to time.
-That’s ok just start again, it gets easier and you will get to the point you no longer want to communicate with them anyway.
+3. No contact and no response is far from easy at.
+First, you may slip from time to time.
+That’s ok just start again, it gets easier, and you will get to the point you no longer want to communicate with them anyway.

 4. Surround yourself with supportive people.

 5. Surround yourself with as many positive people as you can.

 6. Go and talk to friends and family, that you were cut off from, sometimes this means swallowing your pride, most will be supportive as they will have known something was off with your ex.

 7. Start to join new activities where you’ll meet new people.